USCbiostats/annoq-site/docs/_docs/changelog/annoq-2.md

 ---
-title: Noctua Form 1.0
+title: AnnoQ 1.0
 ---

-# Noctua Form 1.0
+# AnnoQ 1.0

-Welcome to the first release of Noctua Form formerly known as the Simple Annoton Editor.
-The focus of this version was working closely with curators to get initial release, layout and overall feel of Noctua Form.
+Welcome to the first release of AnnoQ formerly known as the Simple Annoton Editor.
+The focus of this version was working closely with curators to get initial release, layout and overall feel of AnnoQ.
 This version is packed with awesome features, mainly on different concepts of data input form structure and displaying existing annotations.
 We hope you enjoy some of the features.
 Some of the key highlights include